unicode-org/icu/icu4c/source/data/cldr-icu-readme.txt

 # output (so do not assume nothing is happening).
 Keep a log so you can investigate
 # anything that looks suspicious.
 #
-# This also requires temporarily redefining CLDR_DIR.
-#
 # Note that "ant clean" should not be run before this.
 The build-icu-data.xml process
 # will automatically run its own "clean" step to delete files it cannot determine to
 # be ones that it would generate, except for pasts listed in <retain> elements such as